wcooley/wcooley.github.io/_posts/2012-02-15-shell-hacks-cleaning-up-on-exit.md

 layout: default
 tags: shell
 category: "shell hacks"
-title: "Shell Hacks: Cleaning Up on Exit"
+title: "Cleaning Up on Exit"
 ---
-Shell Hacks: Cleaning Up on Exit
+Cleaning Up on Exit
 ================================

 You can automatically clean up on exit using the "```trap```" built-in command.